Enhanced Corals and Treatments

 • an evaluation of the benefits and risks of enhanced heat and bleaching tolerance through selected movement, breeding or treatments

-This R&D subprogram aims to develop a comprehensive understanding of the drivers of performance in natural populations and the scope for enhancement through field studies, acute and long-term experiments, and selective breeding programs.
-This will be supported by strong collaboration with the Coral Aquaculture and DeploymentEcoRRAPMoving Corals and the Modelling and Decision-Support Subprograms.
+This R&D subprogram was part of RRAP’s first R&D phase and aimed to develop a comprehensive understanding of the drivers of performance in natural populations and the scope for enhancement through field studies, acute and long-term experiments, and selective breeding programs.
+This was supported by strong collaboration with the Coral Aquaculture and DeploymentEcoRRAPMoving Corals and the Modelling and Decision-Support Subprograms.

-Over four years the Enhanced Corals and Treatments R&D Subprogram will undertake research on:
+The Enhanced Corals and Treatments R&D Subprogram aimed to undertake research on:

 • The genetics of adaptation to understand the intrinsic potential for populations to respond to environmental change